fransay/shapelib/README.md

 into two categories.
 They are euclidean geometry non-euclidean geometry.
 Euclidean geometry is primarily concerned with the fundamental notion of points, lines and planes.Non-Euclidean is mostly concerned with the study of surfaces which are not flat, straight lines are not usual in non-euclidean engagements.
-Non-euclidean geometry is absolutely practical in the measurement of distances on the surface of the earth...[Read More](https://en.wikipedia.org/wiki/Geometry)
+Non-euclidean geometry is absolutely practical in the measurement of distances on the surface of the earth :earth_africa: ...[Read More](https://en.wikipedia.org/wiki/Geometry)
 ![3dShapeImg](https://static.vecteezy.com/system/resources/previews/005/095/834/original/math-picture-set-of-geometry-shapes-3d-icon-illustration-outline-vector.jpg)
 _Image Credit: Vecteezy_